sama26/UDE_capstone_project/README.md

 ### Step 2: Explore and Assess the Data

 3. Each dataset is explored in the Investigation.ipynb notebook.
 To summarise:
-  * The datasets appear to be easily joined on the 'test_id' field, which appears to be the primary key for the failures dataset.
+  * The datasets appear to be easily joined on the 'test_id' field, which appears to be the primary key for the results dataset.

   * Neither table has any NaN values, however there are large numbers of Null values:
-    * The results dataset has 71,960,197 NULL values in the 'dangerous_mark' column.
+    * The items dataset has 71,960,197 NULL values in the 'dangerous_mark' column.
 Documentation suggests this is how a 'non dangerous' result is recorded.
 Dangerous results are marked as 'D'

-    * The failures dataset has 1,007,292 NULL values in the 'test_mileage column', 77,014 in the 'cylinder_capacity' column and 631 in the 'first_use_date column'.
+    * The results dataset has 1,007,292 NULL values in the 'test_mileage column', 77,014 in the 'cylinder_capacity' column and 631 in the 'first_use_date column'.
 At most, this represents less than 3% of this dataset.

 4. The following steps should be taken to clean the data during ETL:
-  * The 'dangerous_mark' field should be changed to boolean.
+  * The null entries in the 'dangerous_mark' field should be changed to 'N'.

-  * As the NULL values in the 'failures' dataset only represent less than 3% of the data, these rows should be dropped.
+  * As the NULL values in the results dataset only represent less than 3% of the data, these rows should be dropped.

 ### Step 3: Define the Data Model